 is another consideration.
 Quality kinesiology tape is built to handle showers, sweat, and even swimming, but repeated exposure to water can gradually weaken the adhesive.
 Patting the tape dry instead of rubbing and avoiding long, hot soaks can help extend wear time.

-Skin type and environment:
+Your Skin and Climate

 also matters.
 Hot or humid climates, very oily skin, or sensitive skin may require shorter wear cycles.
 For some people, removing tape after two or three days and allowing the skin to rest before reapplying leads to better long-term comfort and results.